mhoehle/hoehleatsu.github.io/_posts/2020-04-15-effectiveR0.md

 <img src="{{ site.baseurl }}/figure/source/2020-04-15-effectiveR0/EFFECTIVERPLOT-1.png" style="display: block; margin: auto;" />

-To make the graph more specific, we take a look at 3 time points in the beginning of the outbreak
+The shaded area indicates the pointwise confidence intervals of the @wallinga_teunis2004 method.
+To make the results of the graph more explicit, we take a look at 3 time points in the beginning of the outbreak